vfxturjo/Image-compare-and-select/README.md

 - create a mini info popup at the bottom to show the shortcuts
 - it will have a button to open keybindings modal/drawer
 - there will be 2 buttons bindable per option
--

-#### Add a visual indicator of the selected item

-When using the "select side and show next" options, it may not be immediately clear which side is selected.
-Adding a visual indicator, such as a simple icon that flashes on the selected side, along with a flashing selection counter in the top bar, would improve the user experience.